WapStart/plus1-android-sdk/README.md

 ==========================
 It is an open source library to use for integration with [Plus1 WapStart](https://plus1.wapstart.ru) ad network.

-Plus1 WapStart Android SDK распространяется под свободной лицензией BSD (as is).
+Plus1 WapStart Android SDK is provided by the free BSD license (as is).

 **Contents:**
 * [Setup Guide](#Setup-Guide)